vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 🧪 16.
+## ðŸ§ª 16.
 The "FAANG Stress Test": Mock Interview Template

 Before you consider a problem "solved," you must be able to answer these 10 high-pressure questions.